 At Othot we do not only want to solve complex data science problems but, perhaps equally important, we want to present simple and understandable solutions that do not require an intellect like von Neumann's to grasp.

 This means that a lot of the data science work we do is not directly visible.
-We apply many machine learning algorithms, parameter settings, preprocessing steps, etc. to find the best possible solutions to our customers’ problems (for some details see my previous post ).
+We apply many machine learning algorithms, parameter settings, preprocessing steps, etc. to find the best possible solutions to our customers' problems.
 A lot of this is achieved through automation, which keeps things simple and manageable.
 Of course, the actual predictions are accessible to the customer, as well as an explanation of what factors contributed to a given prediction.
 There is also an important and useful feature that answers what-if questions (e.g., what happens to the probability of enrollment if we offer more financial aid to this student).
 Finally, we have many exciting new features scheduled, for example, one that we are currently focused on is automatically optimizing financial aid allocation for admitted students under certain constraints.